icabp-coderdojo-projects/ContinuationWebDevPlan/Lesson 1/README.md

 # Lesson Plan
 1. Revision of tags such as `<h1>`, `<p>`, `<ul>`, `<ol>` and `<li>`.
-2. Distribute file skeleton "web" given on a USB on to Desktop.
+2. Distribute file skeleton "web" given on a USB on to a new folder on the Desktop.
 Make sure the mentor does this themself, to make sure it is done properly.
  - make sure each mentor has this on their USB before the class.
 3. Revise skeleton structure for HTML, such as default tags required, etc.
 4. Write basic HTML.